renaissance-benchmarks/renaissance/README.md

 It is intended to be an open-source, collaborative project, in which the community can propose and improve benchmark workloads.

-The contents of this README file are automatically generated from the codebase, and can be refreshed with the `--readme` command-line flag.

 ### Building the suite